Crocoblock/jet-grid-builder/readme.txt

 == Description ==

+<a href="https://bit.ly/2RdFZac" target="_blank">JetGridBuilder plugin for Elementor</a> helps to create wow-layouts on your website.
+Forget about the inflexible limits of premade grids.
+Put your ideas in motion just by dragging the posts to the desired grid area.

 Form your Elementor grid gallery with blog posts, advertising banners, or shop products.
 You can create a layout with architecture projects, photographer portfolio, event posters, etc.

 **Unpacking the plugin, you will find 2 widgets inside:**